 The Company amortizes debt issuance costs on a straight-line method over the term of the related debt.
+This method approximates the effective interest method.

 Workers' Compensation Program

 The Company's workers' compensation program has a \$350 deductible component.
 The Company recognizes its obligations associated with this program in the period the claim is incurred.
 The cost of both the claims reported and claims incurred but not reported, up to the deductible, have been accrued based on historical claims experience, industry statistics and an actuarial analysis performed by an independent third party.
 The future claims payments related to the workers' compensation program are secured by letters of credit.